 But everything changed in 2019.

-The Diamond Resorts Tournament of Champions Presented by Insurance Office of America is a brand new, one-of-a-kind tournament, bringing back a champion’s tournament that the LPGA hasn’t had in more than a decade.
-As an official LPGA event and the 2019 seasons opener, the tournament will feature some of the top professional women golfers in the world, with only winners from the past two LPGA seasons qualifying to compete for $1.2 million in official prize money.
-The pros will be joined by a roster of sports and entertainment celebrities competing for their own $500,000 purse, along with 10 amateur golfers, who qualify in the event pro-am, to play alongside the stars during official tournament rounds.
-It will be an event you won’t want to miss.
+The Diamond Resorts Tournament of Champions Presented by Insurance Office of America launched in January 2019 as a brand new, one-of-a-kind tournament, bringing back a winners-only event that the LPGA hadn’t held in more than a decade.
+As an official LPGA tournament and the 2019 season opener, the event featured 26 LPGA winners from the 2017 and 2018 seasons competing for $1.2 million in official prize money.
+The champions were joined on the course by 49 sports and entertainment celebrities competing for their own $500,000 purse, along with several amateur golfers, who qualified in the event’s pro-am to play during official tournament rounds.